Arsenal Firearms AF2011A1: Films

-The AF2011-A1 is first seen in the (2013) film "My Name is Paul".
-A postapocalyptic version of the Apostle Paul.
+The AF2011-A1 is first seen in the (2013) film "My Name is Paul", A postapocalyptic version of the Apostle Paul.
 In 2014 it appeared in Intruders (TV series) used by a character (Richard Shepherd) played by James Frain.

 It was later seen in the 2015 James Bond film Spectre.
 In the film the villain Mr. Hinx (Dave Bautista) is shown firing the weapon at Mr. Bond's plane leaving two distinct bullet holes in its side.
 Arsenal Firearms supplied five weapons which had to be specially modified to fire movie-blank rounds.

 Also, the AF2011A1 is seen dual-wielded by Milla Jovovich as Alice in the trailer of Resident Evil: The Final Chapter.

 In S3E19 of Gotham (TV series), Detective James Gordon is shown reloading the AF2011A1 while conversing with Harvey Bullock in the GCPD.
 The weapon also makes an appearance in Deadpool 2, being touted by Weasel.

 Video games

 The AF2011-A1 is featured in the videogame Killing Floor 2, as a perk weapon for the Gunslinger.

 The game already has the original M1911 pistol, making the player able to dual wield both the single barrel and double barrel versions for "a total of 6 M1911s".
 It is also present in VR Gun club.

-This weapon also appeared in Counter-Strike Online 2.
+This weapon also appeared in Counter-Strike Online 2 and Phantom Forces on Roblox.